What is Experiential Learning?

 Class environments may shift from academic building to farm to outdoor classroom to national park to Cleveland museums to international cities—but one constant remains: the most engaging and effective learning happens at Old Trail.

-- Without the constraints of standardized testing, Old Trail dives into content with depth and excitement that would not be possible at most schools.
+- Without the constraints of standardized testing, Old Trail dives into content with depth and excitement that would not be possible at most public or private elementary schools.

 - Off-campus experiences range from trips to Everett Covered Bridge to Toronto as students make observations, draw comparisons and establish connections in different surroundings.